mktcode/deepest-dungeon/README.md

 - [ ] timeeater countdown doesn't stop when pausing the game
 - [ ] add credits
 - [ ] Bug: when dieing multiple times without picking up your stuff... xp dust can't be picked up anymore, instead gives more and more xp when touching it
+- [ ] polishing
+  - [ ] make character slide/speed up/down a bit
+  - [ ] Collisions (Doors)
+  - [ ] Narrative
+    - [ ] Volumne
+    - [ ] Revisiting Dungeons after death: (spawning new monsters) When the dangers became too overwhelming for him, he didn't die, he traveled back in time.
+As if he had to learn a lesson.
+The extra portion of experience might be worth the time, he said to himself... and moved on.
+    - [ ] freeze char after idling 20s, when trying to move again: Frozen in fear, he didn't dare to move, for a far too long time. (unfreeze, slowmo) He gathered all his courage and slowly he began to move, to continue his journey. (normal speed)
+    - [ ] (lvl 13) By now it was obvious to him, that these dungeons must be infinite
+  - [ ] add missing sounds
+    - [ ] death of character/enemies
+    - [ ] skilling
+    - [ ] going down staris
+  - [ ] new (animated) boss enemy
+  - [ ] animated health/mana orbs
+  - [ ] animated experience points
+  - [ ] fill up health animation when using shrine
+  - [ ] put the time eater as far away from the doors as possible

 # phaser-electron-typescript-parcel [![Build Status](https://travis-ci.org/distantcam/phaser-electron-typescript-parcel.svg?branch=master)](https://travis-ci.org/distantcam/phaser-electron-typescript-parcel)